Effective Gaussian Management for High-fidelity Scene Reconstruction: Related Work

 \subsection{Appearance Reconstruction and Rendering}

 Neural fields were pioneered by NeRF \cite{mildenhall2021nerf}, which employs MLPs to model the radiance field for novel view synthesis.
 Subsequent work \cite{barron2022mip} reduces aliasing in unbounded 360 ° scenes through cone integration and distortion regularization, but remains reliant on computationally intensive deep MLPs.
-Instant-NGP \cite{muller2022instant} significantly accelerates the training time to seconds using multiresolution hash coding.
-Despite these efficiency gains, implicit representation limits the application and structural compactness.
-In contrast, 3D Gaussian Splatting (3DGS) \cite{kerbl3Dgaussians} explicitly represents scenes with anisotropic Gaussian, enabling high-quality and real-time rendering with GPU/CUDA-based rasterization, but incurs high redundancy due to the dense Gaussians needed to fit the details of the scene.
-Scaffold-GS \cite{lu2024scaffold} mitigates this by introducing a structured Gaussian field guided by anchor, using sparse anchors and a compact MLP to generate local Gaussians, reducing redundancy and improving efficiency.
+Instant-NGP \cite{muller2022instant} significantly accelerates the training time to seconds using multi-resolution hash coding.
+Despite these efficiency gains, the implicit representation limits the application and the structural compactness.
+In contrast, 3D Gaussian Splatting (3DGS) \cite{kerbl3Dgaussians} explicitly represents scenes with anisotropic Gaussian, enabling high-quality and real-time rendering with GPU/CUDA-based rasterization, but exhibits high redundancy due to the dense Gaussians needed to fit the details of the scene.
+Scaffold-GS \cite{lu2024scaffold} mitigates this issue through a structured Gaussian representation guided by sparse anchors, where compact MLPs predict local Gaussian attributes from sparse anchor points, thereby reducing redundancy and improving efficiency.
 Spec-Gaussian \cite{yang2024spec} extends 3DGS with a dual-branch design for diffuse/specular components, enhancing reflective scenes via view-dependent directional modulation.
 However, these methods lack geometric consideration, impacting scalability and practicality.
-In contrast, our approach simultaneously achieves high-fidelity geometry reconstruction.
+In contrast, our approach achieves high-fidelity reconstruction of both appearance and geometry simultaneously.